 Think about your financial goals for the future.
 Apart from getting out of debt, you might want to buy a new house or save up for a car.
 Whatever you want to do, you will require a solid budgeting strategy to motivate you and help you to keep on the right track.

 Thanks a lot to Aiden for this post!
 I am really glad to have worked with her for the second time already.
-If you are interested in credit card debt consolidation, you can consult her own website and blog at consolidatecreditcard.org.
+If you are interested in credit card debt consolidation, you can consult her own website and blog at consolidatecreditcard.org (which does not exist anymore).
 If you like her style, you can read her other guest post about money-saving tips.